denten-books/plain-text/main.md

 than simple "mathesis," the idea that computation reduces the world into more discrete, and therefore computable elements.
 That idea would be true if the computer was simply a glorified calculator.
-But computers are not just that: they are self-amending machines for universal transmediation (not limited to numbers): machines that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom text exists as a fixed analog given, and those for whom
+But computers are not just that: they are self-amending machines for universal trans-mediation (not limited to numbers): machines that, depending on the user's acuity and dispensation to perceive text (and all information, really) as deep structure, separate readers into those for whom text exists as a fixed analog given, and those for whom